mono/website/community/contributing/test-suite.md

 ### Getting Started

-We welcome all contributions to the Class Libary Test Suite.
+We welcome all contributions to the Class Library Test Suite.

 There is information to help you get started in git at mcs/class/doc/NUnitGuidelines.
 Once you have written your test, please post it to [mono-list](/community/help/mailing-lists/).